Lebesgue measure theory and integration theory on non-archimedean real closed fields with archimedean value group: Introduction

-\vs{0.2cm} We develop a measure and integration theory in Lebesgue's style for the setting of ordered fields.
+\vs{0.1cm} \noi We develop a measure and integration theory in Lebesgue's style for the setting of ordered fields.
 Since every ordered field distinct from the field of reals is totally disconnected and not locally compact one has to restrict to a tame setting to have a chance to develop reasonable analysis.
-There exists a nice differential calculus in semialgebraic geometry over arbitrary real closed fields (see Bochnak et al. [2, 2.9]) or, more general, in o-minimal structures over (necessarily real closed) fields (see Van den Dries [18, Chapter 7]).
-For semialgebraic or o-minimal geometry over the reals the classical Lebesgue measure and Lebesgue integration is available and has been successfully used for geometric questions (see for example Yomdin and Comte [41]).
-One can also establish easily a Lebesgue measure and integration theory for an archimedean real closed field by embedding the latter into the field of reals (the construction can be also performed via the classical limit process, see [29]).
+There exists a nice differential calculus in semialgebraic geometry over arbitrary real closed fields (see Bochnak et al. [3, 2.9]) or, more general, in o-minimal structures over (necessarily real closed) fields (see Van den Dries [19, Chapter 7]).
+For semialgebraic or o-minimal geometry over the reals the classical Lebesgue measure and Lebesgue integration is available and has been successfully used for geometric questions (see for example Yomdin and Comte [43]).
+One can also establish easily a Lebesgue measure and integration theory for an archimedean real closed field by embedding the latter into the field of reals (the construction can be also performed via the classical limit process, see [31]).
 But for general, i.e. non-archimedean, real closed fields such an integration theory does not exist so far.
-There have been defined real valued measures (see Hrushovski et al. [28]) and integration of piecewise constant definable functions with respect to the Euler characteristic in a motivic style (see Br\"ocker [5] and Cluckers and Edmundo [6]), but these but these measures lack several analytic and geometric properties of the Lebesgue measure.
-Ma\v{r}\'{i}kov\'{a} and Shiota [36, 37] have introduced via a limit process a restricted measure for definable sets in o-minimal fields.
-It is defined for $\IR$-bounded sets and the range is just a semiring.
+There have been defined real valued measures (see Hrushovski et al. [30]) and integration of piecewise constant definable functions with respect to the Euler characteristic in a motivic style (see Br\"ocker [6] and Cluckers and Edmundo [7]), but these measures lack several analytic and geometric properties of the Lebesgue measure.
+Preceeded by work of Berarducci and Otero [2] and of Fornasiero and Vasquez Rifo [26], Ma\v{r}\'{i}kov\'{a} and Shiota [38, 39] have introduced via a limit process, mimicking the construction of the Lebesgue measure on the reals, a restricted measure for definable sets in o-minimal fields.
+It is defined for bounded sets and the range is just a semiring.
 They obtain a partial transformation formula.
-Recently, Costin, Ehrlich and Friedman [15] have developed an integration theory on the surreals in the univariate case.
+Recently, Costin, Ehrlich and Friedman [16] have developed an integration theory on the surreals in the univariate case.
 They also show that a reasonable integration theory in the non-archimedean setting requires in general a tame setting.

-\vs{0.2cm} Given a non-archimedean real closed field with archimedean value group which contains the reals, we are able to construct a full Lebesgue measure and Lebesgue integration theory for the category of semialgebraic sets and functions with good control over the range such that the main properties of the real Lebesgue measure and integration hold: